ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

 causing the script to terminate.

+---

 ### Limitations

-Despite the title, this is not a true file integrity check.
+This is not a true file integrity check.

 A real integrity check verifies file contents using techniques such as hashes or checksums to detect modifications.